Elmer Ambrose Sperry

 Elmer Ambrose Sperry Sr. (October 12, 1860 – June 16, 1930) was an American inventor and entrepreneur, most famous for construction, two years after Hermann Anschütz-Kaempfe, of the gyrocompass and as founder of the Sperry Gyroscope Company.
 He was known as the "father of modern navigation technology".

 Sperry's compasses and stabilizers were adopted by the United States Navy and used in both world wars.
 He also worked closely with Japanese companies and the Japanese government and was honored after his death with a volume of reminiscences published in Japan.

 Early life

 Sperry was born in Cincinnatus, New York, on October 12, 1860, to Stephen Decatur Sperry and Mary Burst.
 His mother died the next day, from complications from his birth.

 He was of English ancestry.
-His family had been in what is now the Northeastern United States since the 1600s, and his earliest American ancestor was an English colonist named Richard Sperry.
+His family had been in what is now the Northeastern United States since the 1600s, and his earliest American ancestor was an English colonist named Richard Sperry (born 1606).

 Sperry spent three years at the State Normal School in Cortland, New York, then a year at Cornell University in 1878 and 1879, where he became interested in dynamos.
 He moved to Chicago, Illinois, early in 1880 and soon after founded the Sperry Electric Company.
 He married Zula Augusta Goodman (1860-1929) in Chicago, Illinois on June 28, 1887.